rmosolgo/rmosolgo.github.io/source/_posts/2015-03-11-building-up-vs-building-out.markdown

 A1  A2 B1  B2 C1  C2
 ```

-Your program has grown "vertically": the tree is "deeper" than it was.
+Your tree is deeper than it was.
+You slapped some complexity "on top" of the existing code.

-## Horizontal Complexity
+## Building Out

 Another approach would be to implement a parallel set of views for rendering the new data.
 Your existing views don't change.
 Instead you add three new views: